Cub Camp 2021 Counselor Applications are NOW OPEN! Check out our Staff page for more info!

 No matter where your interests lie, you will find something you love at Cub Camp.
 Check out some of the fun below!

 Put your Coog Paws up for your first taste of UH spirit!
-Following your initial Check-in to Cub Camp, we will hear from the Spirit of Houston, the official UH marching band, and introduce you to your Co-Chairs.
+Following your initial Check-in to Cub Camp, we will introduce you to your Counselors and Co-Chairs before leaving for Trinity Pines Conference Center.

-Take some time to decompress in your cabin, hit the lake on a kayak, or shoot some hoops- we will have Free Time on both Day One and Day Two of camp.
+Take some time to decompress in your cabin, hit the lake on a kayak, or shoot some hoops- we will have Free Time on Day Two of camp.

-Compete with your camp, and show pride in your camp color, to capture the flag of the three opposing camps in this fast paced and strategic game.
+Compete with your camp, and show pride in your camp color, to capture the flags off of the opposing team to be the last camp standing in this fast paced tournament-style game.

 Now is your chance to participate in Cub Camp’s chant war - yell your loudest but remember to stay on beat!